jsohlendorff/continuous_time_LTMLE/article.typ

 // In the machine learning literature, this is deemed
 // "early stopping".

-Other methods provide means of estimating the cumulative intensity $Lambda^x$ directly instead of splitting it up into $K$ separate parameters using the event-specific cause-specific cumulative hazard functions.
+// Other methods provide means of estimating the cumulative intensity $Lambda^x$ directly instead of splitting it up into $K$ separate parameters
+// using the event-specific cause-specific cumulative hazard functions.
-There exist only a few methods for estimating the cumulative intensity $Lambda^x$ directly (see @liguoriModelingEventsInteractions2023 for neural network-based methods and
+// There exist only a few methods for estimating the cumulative intensity $Lambda^x$ directly (see @liguoriModelingEventsInteractions2023 for neural network-based methods and
-@weissForestBasedPointProcess2013 for a forest-based method).
+// @weissForestBasedPointProcess2013 for a forest-based method).
-Others choices include flexible parametric models/highly adaptive LASSO using piece-wise constant intensity models and the likelihood is based on Poisson regression.
+// Others choices include flexible parametric models/highly adaptive LASSO
+// using piece-wise constant intensity models and the likelihood is based on Poisson regression.

-Alternatively, we can use temporal difference learning to avoid iterative estimation of $Qbar(k)$ altogether (@shirakawaLongitudinalTargetedMinimum2024).

-One other direction is to use Bayesian methods.
-Bayesian methods may be particular useful for this problem since they do not have issues with finite sample size.
-They are also an excellent alternative to frequentist Monte Carlo methods for estimating the target parameter. because they offer uncertainty quantification directly through simulating the posterior distribution whereas frequentist simulation methods do not.

-We also note that an iterative pseudo-value regression-based approach (@andersen2003pseudovalue) may also possible, but is not further pursued in this article due to the computation time of the resulting procedure.
-Our ICE IPCW estimator also allows us to handle the case where the censoring distribution depends on time-varying covariates.
+// We also note that an iterative pseudo-value regression-based approach (@andersen2003pseudovalue) may also possible, but is
+// not further pursued in this article due to the computation time of the resulting procedure.
+Our ICE IPCW estimator
+// also allows us to handle the case where the censoring distribution depends on time-varying covariates.
 //  However, nonparametric Bayesian methods are not (yet) able to deal with a large number of covariates.
 // == Data-adaptive choice of $K$